bmorris3/hipparchus/docs/hipparchus/tutorial.rst

 -------------------

 Next we might want to continuum normalize each echelle order.
-We can do that simply with the following command:
+We can do that simply with the `~hipparchus.EchelleSpectrum.continuum_normalize` command:

 .. code-block:: python